 And, if you once threw yourself into work but are now retired—or used to busy yourself with the kids’ schedules but are now an empty nester—the old methods of distraction are no longer a viable option.
 Without the pressing needs of children or a career in the forefront, your mind may quickly drift to the past—Did I do a good job as a parent?
 Should I have worked longer?
 Why didn’t I travel more?—or to future fretting: What if I get Alzheimer’s?
 What if my money doesn’t last?
 What if my grandkids never visit?

-Instead of these counterproductive wanderings, learn how to focus on the present in this new chapter of your life, being fully aware of—and mindful in—the present moment.
+Instead of these counterproductive wanderings, learn how to focus on the present in this new chapter of your life.
+And, be fully aware of—and mindful in—the present moment.

 Benefits of Meditation